 We have only limited experience with clinical trials, formulation, manufacturing and commercialization of drug products.
 We also have limited internal resources and capacity to perform preclinical testing and clinical trials.
 As a result, we intend to continue to hire clinical research organizations, or CROs, to perform preclinical testing and clinical trials for drug candidates.
-If the CROs that we hire to perform our preclinical testing and clinical trials or our collaborators or licensees do not meet deadlines, do not follow proper procedures, or a conflict arises between us and our CROs, our preclinical testing and clinical trials may take longer than expected, may be delayed or may be terminated.
+If the CROs that we hire to perform our preclinical testing and clinical trials for drug candidates.
+If the CROs that we hire to perform our preclinical testing and clinical trials for drug candidates.
+If the CROs that we hire to perform our preclinical testing and clinical trials for drug candidates.
+If the CROs that we hire to perform our preclinical testing and clinical trials may take longer than expected, may be delayed or may be terminated.
 If we were forced to find a replacement entity to perform any of our preclinical testing or clinical trials, we may not be able to find a suitable entity on favorable terms, or at all.
 Even if we were able to find another company to perform a preclinical test or clinical trial, the delay in the test or trial may result in significant additional expenditures.
 Events such as these may result in delays in our obtaining regulatory approval for our drug candidates or our ability to commercialize our products and could result in increased expenditures that would adversely affect our operating results.

-In addition, for some of our drug candidates, we plan to contract with collaborators or licensees to advance those candidates through later-stage, more expensive clinical trials, rather than invest our own resources to perform these clinical trials.
+In addition, for some of our drug candidates, we plan to contract with collaborators or licensees to advance those candidates through laterstage, more expensive clinical trials, rather than invest our own resources to perform these clinical trials.
 Depending on the terms of our agreements with these collaborators or licensees, we may not have any control over the conduct of these clinical trials, and in any event we would be subject to the risks associated with depending on collaborators or licensees to develop these drug candidates.